Postgraduate Course

 Research proposal

 Together with your application, you need to submit an outline of your proposed research topic.
-This is to enable us to appoint an appropriate academic supervisor during the admissions process, ready for the commencement of term.
+This is to enable us to appoint an appropriate academic supervisor during the admissions process, ready for the start of term.

-Your outline proposal (of approximately 500-600 words) should cover the following.
+Your outline proposal (of approximately 500-600 words) should cover the following:

 English language qualifications